fsquillace/junest/README.md

 to a wide range of packages from ArchLinux repositories.

 The main advantage of using JuJu are:
-- It gives an isolated environment in which you can install packages without affecting a production system.
+- Install packages without root privileges.
-- Access to a really wide range of packages even inside GNU/Linux systems that contains limited repositories (such as CentOS and RedHat).
+- Isolated environment in which you can install packages without affecting a production system.
-- Install packages without the need to be root.
+- Access to a wide range of packages in particular for GNU/Linux systems that contain limited repositories (such as CentOS and RedHat).

 Quickstart
 ----------